 - Any course not mentioned in the CAO Handbook.

 - Graduate/mature applicants to the Royal College of Surgeons.

 If you are or have been resident outside the EU you may have to apply directly to some HEIs.
 You need to contact the admissions office of HEIs to enquire whether you should apply through the CAO or directly to the HEI.
 It is very important to check application procedures for courses since errors may be difficult or impossible to rectify.

-You should make your enquiries well before the closing date of 1 February, preferably not later than the previous 15 December.
+You should make your enquiries well before the closing date of 1 February, preferably not later than early in the previous December.

 1 February – Normal closing date for applications